 Our course costs are favourable compared to course offerings from other organizations, because the Foundation operates on a non-profit basis.
 We provide the only comprehensive education for members, prospective members and staff of quasi-judicial boards and commissions across Canada.
 The Foundation has instructors based in British Colombia, Alberta, Saskatchewan, Ontario, Yukon and the Northwest Territories, with experience in their respective administrative justice systems.
 Our courses are offered on a regular basis throughout the year, to provide maximum flexibility for tribunals that have newly appointed members.
 These courses focus interpreting laws, presenting and weighing evidence, holding effective hearings, and making and writing decisions.

 We encourage you to consider our education, particularly if you are involved in administrative tribunal work, or if you want to prepare for potential appointment to an ABC.
 Employers look favorably on applicants who have completed FOAJ courses and the Certificate in Tribunal Administrative Justice™.
 While tribunal associated people are the core course participants, the foundation also can provide effective education to those appearing before tribunals.
 We also welcome your participation in our professional society and encourage you to become a member.
 The foundation holds an annual conference as a forum for practices and trends for administrative tribunals.

-President, Foundation of Administrative Justice
+Chair, Foundation of Administrative Justice